Over2Craft-mc/Plugin-Vote/README.md

 See [here](https://github.com/Azuriom/Plugin-Vote/compare/master...magrigry:multi-server/1.x?expand=1#diff-e6a72274bd2be1ba8cf26cb930f07d9c65cf4329bfc5f832779d8be3129ea3c6)
 an example that show how to modify your theme for it to work with this fork.

-## Review changes
-Changes are simple and easy to read.
-You can review them [here](https://github.com/Azuriom/Plugin-Vote/compare/master...magrigry:multi-server/1.x?expand=1)

 ## Installation

 ### Edit your theme